 Trip HQ is a useful tool that allows you to share information with parents in a secure log in area.
 At provisional booking stage it provides teachers and parents with useful resources and information on the visits proposed for your group’s tour.
 A great way to really highlight what they will get for their money.

 Once you are on tour, the tour diary is an ideal place for teachers to upload pictures of the day and post details about what they have been doing.
-It works particularly well if you prefer not have your tour or pupil details on social media, as you will be given a secure login that you can hand out only to parents of students on the trip.
+It works particularly well if you prefer not to have your tour or pupil details on social media, as you will be given a secure login that you can hand out only to parents of students on the trip.
 Feedback shows that this gives parents a great amount of reassurance, as they will naturally have worries whilst their children are away from home.